Adoria298/slumber/README.md

 Raspberry Pi project used to make the Pi play the famous "Who Disturbs My Slumber?" line from Disnery's Aladdin at the push of a button.
 Line Copyright Disney.

-I have set this up with a simple button in a breadboard connected to GPIO pin #2.
+I have set this up with a simple button in a breadboard connected to GPIO pin #2 and the GND pin.
 I use a systemd service to automatically run `main.py` at boot (once sound has been loaded).

 ## Dependencies